ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 # The Minigraph-Cactus Pangenome Pipeline

-Minigraph-Cactus is suitable for aligning similar samples, such as those from the *same species*.
+Minigraph-Cactus is included in the [Cactus Software Package](../README.md) and is suitable for aligning similar samples, such as those from the *same species*.
 See [Progressive Cactus](./progressive.md) for aligning different species.

 Please cite the [Minigraph-Cactus paper](in prep) when using Minigraph-Cactus.

 ## Pangenome Data Portal

-[Please see here for a collection of public Minigraph-Cactus pangenomes](pangenome_data.md).
+Please see [here for a collection of public Minigraph-Cactus pangenomes](pangenome_data.md), for species such as chicken, cow, dog, fruitfly, human, mouse and soybean.
 All commands used to create the pangenomes are included, and may serve as interesting examples for users seeking to align their own data.

 ## Table of Contents